 If you disagree with your Evaluation and Want to Submit a Statement?

 First of all do not become argumentative or bring up you issues during the debrief.
 Simply thank your debriefer for his/her time and request a few days to review your Navy Eval before signing.
-By instruction you have up to 10 days after debriefing before submitting a statement.
+By instruction you have up to 10 days after debriefing and adverse eval to submit a statement.
 Review the instructions, talk to your mentor and consider carefully if you wish to make a statement.
 I’ve never seen a statement make a real difference in someone’s record.
+However, if you wish to make a statement and would like help I can assist.
+I charge $50.00 and you can pay with the paypal button on the right of your screen.